GSB-Deleven/Home-Assistant_config/README.md

 * Create a Dashboard called
 > Deleven
 * Check config
-    * If Everything is ok, reboot
+    * If everything is ok, reboot

 * Connect to GitHUB
     * Download and open GitHub Desktop